ngerakines/barbershop/README.markdown

 # Barbershop

-Barbershop is a fast, lightweight priority queue system for a specific use case that is undisclosed.
-The goal is to create a TCP/IP based service that uses libev(ent) to create a shifting priority queue.
+Barbershop is a fast, lightweight priority queue system.
+The goal is to create a dead simple network service with libevent to manage priority queue.

-Internally a list of items is tracked, each having a priority.
-Some connections to the daemon set/update item priorities while other connections want to pop something off of the list based on priority.

-As items are added, the hash of items and priorities is updated.
+This system doesn't use pqueue, but it probably could be made to do so.

+# Usage

+This application exists to allow priority queue workers to scale out.
+The idea is that for a given dataset (a list of ints), some things need to be processed periodical and the order in which they processed may change over time.
+The workers shouldn't have to concern themselves with the why or how of a priority change, just which item to process next.

+ * Over a period of time, clients send update calls to barbershop.

+	update 61231 4
+	update 12353 1
+	update 12342 1

+ * Periodically, workers want the next item to be processed.

+	next

+ * Monitors want to know the state of the system through stat calls.

+	stats

 # Protocol